All about Clear Braces

 Some patients also report that ceramic brackets feel gentler in their mouth than metal components do, and cause less irritation to the cheeks and gums.
 Because of the different material used in brackets, the edges of ceramic braces may feel softer to some patients.

 Clear braces have a similar strength to metal braces, although they can’t be used in all cases.
 When large adjustments are being made, we may recommend traditional braces as metal components can be easier to work with than those made from ceramic.

 Clear braces are an option in most treatment situations.
 Opting for clear braces neither speeds nor slows orthodontic treatment, which is unique for each patient.
-The length of treatment is different to each individual, but can be estimated with orthodontic assessment.
+The length of treatment is different for each individual, but can be estimated with orthodontic assessment.

 Clear braces cost slightly more than metal braces because of the differences in material.
 Clear braces are also slightly larger than metal braces, but remain less conspicuous in the mouth because of their color.

 When you have clear braces, you need to take care of your teeth just as rigorously as you would with metal braces.
 Food can get stuck in braces easily and if not removed, particles of food can encourage tooth decay and odor.
 Wearing braces means making a routine of thoroughly cleaning your teeth after every meal.

 Foods that are sweet, hard and/or sticky should be avoided, like crunchy candy, gum and caramel.
 The stickiness can adhere food in difficult to reach spots and the sugars feed bacteria that lead to enamel erosion and tooth decay.
 Similarly, foods with small, hard bits like popcorn or nuts, can get lodged around the clear braces and be both painful and harmful.